README.lrug

 Code of Conduct

 It’s of primary importance that everyone who wants to participate feels safe and welcome.
-When participating in LRUG, either online or offline, at Skills Matter or at the pub afterwards, we expect you to:
+When participating in LRUG, either online or in-person at a meeting, or the pub afterwards, we expect you to:

 On the mailing list, we want to maintain a high signal-to-noise ratio and while the organisers will step in as soon as they see poor behaviour, we encourage you to say something if you see it first.
 So please: